 Are Gibson Basses Any Good

 Are Gibson Basses Any Good?
-Whenever I’m in the market for a new bass, the first question I ask myself is, “Are Gibson basses any good?”
-I’ve tried other brands, but I always come back to the Gibson line.
-There’s just something about the way they sound, and I’m always excited to try a new model.
+Whenever I’m in the market for a new bass, I ask myself, “Are Gibson basses any good?”
+I’ve tried other brands but always return to the Gibson line.
+There’s something about how they sound, and I’m always excited to try a new model.

 Are Gibson Basses Any Good